Purpose of this Consultation

 In terms of access, the existing northern access, which suffers from poor visibility in both directions, will be closed.
 The southern access will be amended to provide a consistent width (4.8m) access road to the rear car parking area.
 The access will be used predominantly by cars with an occasional delivery vehicle.

 The servicing arrangements will be significantly improved as part of the proposals.
 The existing on-carriageway servicing and manoeuvres requiring vehicles to reverse into the access from Wellington Road will be replaced by a loading bay along the site frontage.
 The loading bay will be constructed in the same materials as the footway and be flush with it so that when not in use it can be used as a footway.

 The proposed arrangements have been discussed with the highway officer at Cheshire East Council who has confirmed acceptance in principle.

+We would like your views on the proposals and request that all responses be returned by 24th July 2015.
 If you wish to discuss the project please contact us using the form below to send your feedback and comments, making sure that all of the required fields (*) are completed.
 If you do not want your name and address identifying you in our report on public consultation when we submit the planning application, then please let us know by ticking the privacy box below.